 SOF has spent decades becoming a leading expert in countering terrorism, but its targets are changing.
-New threats are rising, and SOF is tasked with achieving comparable excellence in a wider—and perhaps more demanding—mission set.
+New threats are rising and SOF is tasked with achieving comparable excellence in a wider—and perhaps more demanding—mission set.
 Tactics such as hacking that were once the purview of rogue substate actors are now the chosen methods of the world’s great powers.
 SOF must continue its current mission while adapting to great power conflict on new and unexpected battlefields.

 We asked leading thinkers in the SOF community how the military’s elite are tackling the challenge:

-Unrivaled success can sow the seeds of its own demise.
+Unrivalled success can sow the seeds of its own demise.
 When competitors cannot keep up, they seek to change the rules of the game.1 Retired Lt.
 Gen. Ken Tovo found a similar situation facing US forces, in which adversaries sought new ways to challenge American power after Desert Storm.

 “[Our adversaries] did what any good adversary would do,” he said.
-“They searched for our weaknesses, and invested heavily in asymmetric techniques, hybrid warfare.
+“They searched for our weaknesses and invested heavily in asymmetric techniques, hybrid warfare.
 It’s an ability to get right to the heart of a nation’s power, its people.
 And arguably, our adversaries are doing this better than we are.”

-Tovo recently retired from his post as commanding general of the Army’s Special Operations Command.
-A career Special Forces officer, Tovo served in West Germany, the first Gulf War, refugee relief operations in Northern Iraq, noncombatant evacuation operations in Sierra Leone, peacekeeping operations in Bosnia on two occasions, five tours in Iraq, one tour in Afghanistan, and multiple leadership posts in the SOF community.
+Tovo recently retired from his mail as commanding general of the Army’s Special Operations Command.
+A career Special Forces officer, Tovo served in West Germany, the first Gulf War, refugee relief operations in Northern Iraq, noncombatant evacuation operations in Sierra Leone, peacekeeping operations in Bosnia on two occasions, five tours in Iraq, one tour in Afghanistan and multiple leadership posts in the SOF community.
 In short, he has experienced first-hand the history of US military operations since the Cold War.

 Vickers agreed that our adversaries have become stronger than ever: “Today we face perhaps the greatest threat environment since the end of the Cold War.
 The further you go out, the more dangerous it gets, especially when you combine advances in technology with the rise of really capable adversaries.”